Reminder notice and application

 Q: What about a conflict which may arise unexpectedly on the day of the site audit?

-A: It is crucial for quality assessors to be objective and impartial and that they are seen to be as such by service staff, care recipients and representatives.
+A: It is crucial for quality assessors to be objective and impartial and that they are seen to be as such by service staff, consumers and representatives.

 - the nature and seriousness of the conflict

 - the significance of any relationship or interest.